apiverve/airports-API/README.md

 ## Configuration

 Before using the airports API client, you have to setup your account and obtain your API Key.
-You can get it by signing up at [https://apiverve.com](https://apiverve.com).
+You can get it by signing up at [https://apiverve.com](https://apiverve.com)

 ---

 ## Usage

-The general API is documented here: [https://docs.apiverve.com/api/airports](https://docs.apiverve.com/api/airports).
+The Airports Lookup API documentation is found here: [https://docs.apiverve.com/api/airports](https://docs.apiverve.com/api/airports).
 You can find parameters, example responses, and status codes documented here.

 ### Setup